skip to main content

 Taxes for expats in Australia are calculated by subtracting deductible expenses and losses from the assessable income of the taxpayer.

-Expatriate tax advice on employment income –
+Expatriate tax advice on employment income

 Salary, wages, allowances and most cash compensation is included in the employee's assessable income in the year of receipt.
 Most noncash employment benefits received by an employee are subject to Fringe Benefits Tax (FBT), payable by the employer.
-The Australian tax financial year runs from 1 July to 30 June of the following year; for example, the 2019/2020 financial year is 1 July 2019 through to 30 June 2020.

-Self-employment and business income - The taxable income from self-employment or from a business is subject to Australian tax.
+The taxable income from self-employment or from a business is subject to Australian tax.
 Each partner in a partnership is taxed on his or her share of the partnership's taxable income.

-Directors' fees - Directors' fees are included in assessable income as personal earnings and are taxed in the year of receipt.
+Directors' fees are included in assessable income as personal earnings and are taxed in the year of receipt.

-Dividends - The assessable income of resident shareholders includes all dividends received.
+The assessable income of resident shareholders includes all dividends received.
 Franked dividends (that is, dividends paid from taxed corporate profits) paid by Australian corporations are grossed up for the underlying corporate taxes paid.
 The shareholders may claim the underlying corporate tax as a credit in their personal tax return.

 Dividends from Australian sources that are paid to non-residents are generally subject to a final withholding tax of 30% (or 15% under applicable treaties) on the unfranked portion (that is, the portion paid from untaxed corporate profits).

-Foreign-source dividends are included in the assessable income of Australian residents.
+Foreign-source dividends are included in the assessable income of Australian tax residents.
 If tax was paid in the foreign country, a foreign income tax offset (broadly equal to the lower of the foreign tax paid or the amount of the Australian tax payable) is allowed.

 Temporary residents are not assessable on foreign source investment income and gains from non-taxable Australian property.

-Interest, royalties and rental income - Interest, royalties and rental income derived by residents are included in assessable income with a deduction allowed for applicable expenses.
+Interest, royalties and rental income derived by tax residents are included in assessable income with a deduction allowed for applicable expenses.

 If tax is paid in the foreign country on the foreign rental income, the resident may claim a foreign income tax offset.
 If the foreign investment results in a tax loss (that is, deductible expenses exceed assessable income), the tax loss can be offset against all Australian assessable income.